Gilgamesh60/AnimeCharactersFaceRecognition/README.md

 # AnimeCharactersFaceRecognition-unfinished-

- Two modules are over:
+I have managed to achieve almost 97% accuracy by using deep neural networks

-i)Scrapping images of anime characters from google images.This dataset can be seen [here](https://drive.google.com/drive/folders/1j_ulqt8LN1cfhJ-D1br70mtMmkvOIF_x?usp=sharing)

-ii)Face detection of anime characters and image cropping.This dataset can be seen [here](https://drive.google.com/drive/folders/1N0ChNf5IH-sYFwOgxc8U761lnAHBI9Y7?usp=sharing)
+Steps performed in this project: i)Scrapping images of anime characters from google images. ii)Face detection of anime characters and image cropping. iii)Model building using Alexnet CNN

-  Remaining modules are:
-i)Image processing
-ii)model building
-iii)model deployment

 You can see the scrapped images here: